A Cyborg Manifesto: Criticism

 as well as Vice.
 Retrospective articles consistently mark its anniversary.

-In 2018, the disability rights activist and self-described cyborg Jillian Weise argued that "A Cyborg Manifesto" erased disabled people and appropriated the aesthetic of disability.
+In 2018, disability rights activist Jillian Weise, who identifies as a cyborg, argued that the "Cyborg Manifesto" erased disabled people and appropriated the aesthetic of disability.

-Sonographic fetus as cyborg
+The sonographic fetus as cyborg

 Scholar Marilyn Maness Mehaffy writes that the "sonographic fetus is in many ways the ultimate cyborg in that it is 'created' in a space of virtuality that straddles the conventional boundary between an organic body and a digital text."
-Yet it is this cyborg that presents a limit to Haraway's posthuman theory.
+Yet, it is this cyborg that presents a limit to Haraway's post-human theory.
 The sonographic fetus, as posited by scholar Heather Latimer, "is publicly envisioned as both independent of [its mother's] body and as independent of the sonographic equipment used to read this body.
 We know that fetal images are depictions, yet the sonogram invokes a documentary-like access to fetuses that makes it easy to ignore this, which in turn can limit the authority and agency of pregnant women."
 In positioning the fetus as independent, and consequently oppositional, to the pregnant mother, these reproductive technologies "reinscribe stable meanings to the human/machine dualism they supposedly disrupt."
 Valerie Hartouni argues, "most reproductive technologies have assimilated into the 'order of nature'" which would make Haraway's vision of a regenerative species, unrestricted by heteronormative conceptions of reproduction, unattainable in the sonographic fetus.